 Even if your carat weight is small, choosing cut grades above “Very Good” will always make your diamond appear larger than it actually is.
 Similarly, buying a poorly cut diamond with a larger carat weight can easily make the stone look smaller.

 In a nutshell, picking a stone based on carat weight alone is a huge mistake.
 For me, I would consider the diamond cut first as it holds more of a diamond’s beauty than any of the other 3Cs.
-Additionally, you could compare diamonds at online stores like James Allen or Blue Nile and filter your search using cut grades and carat weight.
+Additionally, you could compare diamonds at online stores like James Allen or Blue Nile and filter your search using cut grades and carat weight based on jewelry scales.

 My Recommendation When It Comes To Diamond Carats